-At George Mason University, I contributed to the earliest projects of the Center for History and New Media, including the first U.S. history textbook on CD-ROM and the first U.S history course online.
+At George Mason University, where I received a Master's degree in history, I worked on the earliest projects of the Center for History and New Media, including the first U.S. history textbook on CD-ROM and the first U.S history course online.
 At Harvard University, I taught in the Committee on Degrees in Social Studies for seven years.
 I gave a yearlong sophomore seminar in European social theory (Hobbes to Habermas), taught junior-level seminars, and advised senior theses on topics in European and American history.

 When offered the opportunity to take over The Baffler, “the journal that blunts the cutting edge,” I moved its headquarters from Chicago to New York and created an independent, nonprofit foundation to superintend a rebuilt publishing operation.
-As Editor-in-Chief, I oversaw 13 print issues, plus daily content online, and led a nationwide events program.
+As Editor-in-Chief from 2012 to 2016, I oversaw 13 print issues, plus daily content online, and led a nationwide events program.

 Since 2017, I have been President of Lingua Franca Media, Inc., a nonprofit research institute.